Justin-Diamond/RapidanAPI/README.md

 {% endhighlight %}

 # Other Parameters
 For datasets like the Global Oil Balance, parameters such as “balance_date” and “columns” are included to give you extra control of the data, and allow you to retrieve historical oil balances.
-In the future, we plan on adding these parameters to other endpoints – such as the refined products module and gas balance endpoints.
+In the future, we plan on adding these parameters to other endpoints – such as the refined products outlook and gas balance endpoints.

 The “balance_date” parameter is in YYMM format, and includes our historical oil balances from 2401 (January 2024) to present.
 For example, setting the date parameter as 2401 will pull data from January 2024, and setting it as 2407 will pull data from July 2024.
 If you want to pull the most recently updated dataset, just set this parameter as balance_date="Current" or balance_date=None.